 To see those sorts of things, employers need something more akin to a camera, located right on the PC used by the employee, rather than a listening device (so to speak) like eSniff that sits on the network.

-For example, while WinWhatWhere Investigator was running on my PC, I wrote an email to a friend that contained the text, "I think I have herpes" (this text comes from a recent advertisement for SafeWeb, an anonymizing product which promises to protect employees from monitoring by "anyone -- including your boss").
+For example, while WinWhatWhere Investigator was running on my PC, I wrote an email to a friend that contained the text, "I think I have herpes" (this text comes from a recent advertisement for SafeWeb, an anonymizing product which promises to protect employees from being logged by "anyone – including your boss").
 I then deleted the line, and typed, "I'm fine."
 Then I decided not to send the message, after all.

 WinWhatWhere's report showed the following: "I think i have herpes.
 I'm fine."
 In other words, my ephemeral thoughts have now been permanently recorded (this fixing of "deleted" contents may raise some interesting intellectual property issues).
 The report also showed: "Message has not been sent."
 It also showed the nickname (but not the actual email address) of the aborted email's intended recipient.
 (On the preservation of ostensibly "deleted" material, see the following thought-provoking article by a federal judge in Minnesota: James M. Rosenbaum, "In Defense of the DELETE Key", Green Bag, Summer 2000; though also see "Billg's dream?
 Honey, I disappeared the emails...", The Register, 1 June 2001.)

 I've also seen WinWhatWhere record personal information (such as passwords) that I've entered onto "secure" web pages, encrypted with https://, such as the customer information page at Amazon.com.
 Even if the employee uses the SafeWeb anonymizing service, WinWhatWhere can still capture keystrokes and window titles (which often describe web sites visited).